huntdatacenter/docs/docs/faq/upgrade-of-operating-system.md

 No changes expected.

-## What if I relay on the old OS version?
+## What if I remain on the old OS version?

+You will loose possibility to install packages.
+Many tools like Python are progressing and your setup will not be supported anymore.
 We recognize that some tools are bound to older package versions.
 [Contact us](/contact) if you are dependent on packages from the old operating system version so we can discuss different options to keep your science going.